 If anemia is acute, urgent intervention may be required.

-If the reticulocyte count is low (it is normally elevated when hemoglobin and hematocrit are low), anemia is caused by acquired or congenital bone marrow dysfunction, and the infant should be evaluated for causes of bone marrow suppression with
+If the reticulocyte count is low (it is normally elevated when hemoglobin and hematocrit are low), anemia may be caused by acquired or congenital bone marrow dysfunction, and the infant should be evaluated for causes of bone marrow suppression with

 If these studies do not identify a cause of anemia, a bone marrow biopsy, genetic testing for congenital disorders of RBC production, or both may be necessary.

-If the reticulocyte count is elevated or normal (reflecting an appropriate bone marrow response), anemia is caused by blood loss or hemolysis.
-If there is no apparent blood loss or if signs of hemolysis are noted on the peripheral smear or the serum bilirubin level is elevated (which may occur with hemolysis), a direct antiglobulin test (DAT [Coombs test]) should be done.
+If the reticulocyte count is elevated or normal (reflecting an appropriate bone marrow response), anemia may be caused by blood loss or hemolysis.
+If there is no apparent blood loss or if signs of hemolysis are noted on the peripheral smear or the serum bilirubin level is elevated (which may occur with hemolysis), a direct antiglobulin test Direct Antiglobulin (Direct Coombs) Test (DAT [Coombs test]) should be done.

 Fetal-to-maternal hemorrhage can be diagnosed by testing for fetal RBCs in maternal blood.
 The Kleihauer-Betke acid elution technique is the most frequently used test, but other tests include fluorescent antibody techniques and differential or mixed agglutination testing.
 In the Kleihauer-Betke technique, citric acid-phosphate buffer of pH 3.5 elutes hemoglobin from adult but not fetal RBCs; thus, fetal RBCs stain with eosin and are visible on microscopy, whereas adult RBCs appear as red cell ghosts.
 The Kleihauer-Betke technique is not useful when the mother has a hemoglobinopathy.